MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-backlog-panel.md

 ![backlog panel contribution point breakdown](_img/add-panel-show-three-types.png)

-See the [Team Services Extension Samples](https://github.com/Microsoft/vsts-extension-samples/tree/master/backlogs-panel) on GitHub for the full source of an example extension.
+See the [VSTS Extension Samples](https://github.com/Microsoft/vsts-extension-samples/tree/master/backlogs-panel) on GitHub for the full source of an example extension.

 ## Update your extension manifest